sara-sabr/ITStrategy/presentations/en/Micro-acquisition_PPOC.md

 - but what about existing procurement vehicles?
 Yep....ProServices is a great supply arrangement from PSPC but getting on the pre-approved list of suppliers takes time (often 6 months) and has requirements that create barriers to those who are newly working in the field of IT or in the gig economy.
 - Capacity on Demand contracts are an excellent procurement innovation that once set up allows procurement to happen in weeks, however, the contracts are established with a single company which often means freelancers and start-ups are less likely to bid.

 ---

-## Proposed solution

-Run a one-year experimental pilot

-- Purchases of $10K or less
-- Custom code licensed as open source
-- Unclassified work only
-- Work that can be done remotely
-- All work is done in an open repository (e.g., GitHub, GitLab)
-- ESDC only (at this time)

-Note:

-- Risk is very low on Low Dollar Value procurements under the sole source threshold.
-Even more so for those​ under the proactive disclosure threshold of $10K
-- remote work - this goes without saying now because of COVID but the important point to note here is that in addition to physical access, no remote access to ESDC networks is required.
-Nor is the use for any ESDC devices.
-This along with the 'unclassified work only' requirement would mean that suppliers would not need to be GC security cleared.
-- only contracts initiated by ESDC
-- Opportunities for micro-acquisitions are widely publicized to suppliers and barriers to entry (such as years of experience, needing to pre-qualify, security clearance) are removed/reduced

-- Through a **simplified and expedited** process that **reduces the barriers** that these organizations (including start-ups) and freelancers face, and a **targeted communications strategy** (to diverse businesses such as those that are Black, and Indigenous led), this pilot is **expected to increase access to IT talent that the GC is currently missing out on**
-- Why do we want to do this?
-Because strategic procurement of open source code can bring knowledge into IT teams that is not currently there.
-Suppliers can be contracted to solve problems and when they turn over the open source code, ESDC IT teams will be able to learn from suppliers in almost a train the trainer sort of way.
-This would enable IITB to build capacity in-house and embed modern tools and practices within IITB teams.
-- Further, contributions to GC open source projects, or open source projects being leveraged by the GC, has the **potential to be leveraged as a recruitment tool** for IITB.
-(CDS has experienced this with COVID Alert)

----